benknoble/benknoble.github.io/pages/about.md

 I'm D. Ben Knoble, a Software Engineer at Capital One.
 I completed a Master's in CS in 2021.
 I have also completed my undergraduate degree in CS and French, with a minor in Mathematics, which I completed in 2020.
+[See what others say about me]({% link pages/testimonials.md %}).

 I believe that simple questions have complex, nuanced answers.
 Read [Adam Gordon Bell's article for Earthly](https://earthly.dev/blog/thought-leaders/) to learn